 Detoxification and Withdrawal from Vicodin

 Going through the detox process on one’s own is never suggested, as the withdrawal symptoms (listed above) can become so difficult to bear that the individual resorts back to using the drug.
-To ensure safety and a much better chance of making it through detox and into treatment, a medically monitored detox process is recommended.
+To ensure safety and a much better chance of making it through detox and into treatment, a ly monitored detox process is recommended.
 These detox specialists provide ongoing supervision and will offer various interventions throughout the detox to manage the withdrawal symptoms.

 In some cases, a drug such as buprenorphine or Suboxone is used to ease the withdrawal symptoms as well as assist in the early months of recovery.
-This medically assisted treatment acts as a step down from the Vicodin, slowly training the brain to no longer desire or crave the drug.
+This ly assisted treatment acts as a step down from the Vicodin, slowly training the brain to no longer desire or crave the drug.

 Treatment for Vicodin Addiction